Systems, Entities and Fields

 Physical Entities filters

-It is possible to perform actions on each row element by clicking on the icon.
+It is also possible to perform actions on each row element by clicking on the three dots icon.

 Physical Entities Actions